lupael/AdminDashboard/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/ColorlibHQ/AdminLTE/tree/master/.github/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/lupael/AdminDashboard/tree/master/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 Editor preferences are available in the [editor config](https://github.com/twbs/bootstrap/blob/main/.editorconfig) for easy use in common text editors.
 Read more and download plugins at <https://editorconfig.org/>.

-## License

-AdminLTE is an open source project by [AdminLTE.io](https://adminlte.io) that is licensed under [MIT](https://opensource.org/licenses/MIT).
-AdminLTE.io reserves the right to change the license of future releases.

 ## Image Credits